ataipek35/DSA210-PROJECT/README.md

 ## Ethical Considerations
 - Survey is anonymous and voluntary; no personally identifiable information is collected.
 - Only publicly-available forum posts are used; usernames and personal data will be removed or anonymised.
 - Results will be presented as “risk indicators” rather than clinical diagnosis.
+Just my personal thoughts and results of the topic.
-- All data sources will be cited and usage will respect platform terms of service.
+- All data sources will be cited.

-python src/preprocess_text.py
-python src/model.py